FeiYenKn/MoongatePatcher/README.md

-# *HoneyPatcher!*
+# *MoongatePatcher*

-A mod installer and tool for Sonic the Fighters.
+A mod installer and tool for Cyber Troopers Virtual-On (Operation Moongate).

 Right now, it can: